rlibaert/rlibaert.github.io/content/posts/containerized-development-silverblue.md

 ### Toolbx

-[Toolbx] is built on top of Podman and allows users to run a Linux distribution (Fedora, Arch, Ubuntu) in a container, which can be used to install system programs that you would usually install directly on your host.
-Toolbx environments are different from plain containers as they have seamless access to the user's home directory, devices, Wayland & X11 sockets, networking, ... thus behaving like any standard Linux command line environment.
+[Toolbx] is built on top of Podman and allows users to run a Linux distribution (Fedora, Arch, Ubuntu) in a container, which can be used to install programs that you would usually install directly on your host.
+Toolbx environments are different from plain containers as they have seamless access to the user's home directory, devices, Wayland & X11 sockets, networking, ... and thus behave like any standard Linux command line environment.

 For instance, let's create a new Ubuntu based toolbx: